Spasenija Pata Marković: Career

 It was noted in public that she hid Jewish children in her house during the war, but also that advanced ideas and bourgeois origins led to her arrest after the end of the war, all her property was nationalized, and her name was removed from public life.
-Everything that had anything to do with Pat was forbidden and concealed, so her chef also hid on the shelves, and all subsequent editions, published after 1945, were signed only with "SM".
+Everything that had anything to do with Pat was forbidden and concealed, all subsequent editions, published after 1945, were signed only with "SM".
 However, as she was the only educated housewife, she was allowed to work, run schools for women and teach them good manners, table manners and the basics of civic cuisine, adapted to the "working world".

-Due to her advanced ideas, Marković was perceived as a kind of dissident even before the Second World War.
-During the twenties and thirties of the 20th century, her textbook for housewives was published once a week.
+Due to her advanced ideas, Marković was perceived as a dissident even before the Second World War.
+During the 1920s and 1930s, her textbook for housewives was published once a week.
 It was also published during the dictatorship of Aleksandar Karađorđević, when, as a weekly, it was the only book that was published without censorship.
 On one occasion, Pata's brother made ironic comments about the king and the dictatorship through recipes.
 As a result, the weekly was banned, and Serbia became the only country that, at that time, banned a book that deals with cooking.

 The Belgrade chronicler Branislav Nušić wrote about Marković as follows:

-"The minister's daughter was the first learned housewife, with a diploma from the most recognized Viennese school for running a household.
-She decided to use the knowledge she acquired in the imperial city for the common good of her compatriots.
-She wanted to teach our ladies how to make their table tasty and varied, how to run a house and to understand why it is necessary for a housewife to become a respectable profession.
-She wanted to bring Serbia closer to the world and the world to Serbia.
-Already in 1907, according to the principles of Viennese and Hungarian households, she published the first - "Cookbook and Advisor".